AndrewWPhillips/eggql/TUTORIAL.md

 `Search()` returns a slice of interface{}, each of which is either a `Human` or a `Droid`.
 The `args` option says that the query takes one argument called "text".
 The square brackets in the GraphQL return type (`[SearchResult]`) says that it is a list.

-The function that implements the `search` query is straightforward:
+The function that implements the `search` query is straightforward.
+We just return a list of humans etc stored in a slice of `interface{}`.

 ```Go
 func Search(text string) (r []interface{}) {